Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems

 The literature on higher-order numerical schemes (i.e., beyond the basic Euler--Maruyama method of order 1/2) for classical delay SDEs is sparse and restricted to Lipschitz continuous coefficients.
 In \cite{HUMY}, the strong convergence of a Milstein scheme for point-delay SDEs was proven using an It\^{o} formula for so-called tame functions and techniques from anticipative calculus.
 For the analysis of a Milstein scheme without relying on methods from anticipative calculus, we refer to \cite{KPS}.
 To the best of our knowledge, there is no published Milstein scheme for classical point-delay SDEs where the coefficients have super-linear growth.

-It is also well-documented that standard schemes, e.g.\ of Euler-type with uniform step-size, are not suitable either for standard SDEs (see \cite{HJK2}) or (non-delay) McKean--Vlasov SDEs (see \cite{RES, stock}) with super-linear growth in the drift, i.e., the moments of the discretised process explode as the mesh-size tends to zero (even though a unique solution with bounded moments exists).
-For remedies in these cases using adaptive, truncated or tamed schemes see the references given in the above mentioned works.
+It is also well-documented that standard schemes, e.g., of Euler-type with uniform step-size, are not suitable either for standard SDEs (see \cite{HJK2}) or (non-delay) McKean--Vlasov SDEs (see \cite{RES, stock}) with super-linear growth in the drift, i.e., the moments of the discretised process explode as the mesh-size tends to zero (even though a unique solution with bounded moments {to the non-discretised process exists}).
+For remedies in these cases using adaptive, truncated, {implicit} or tamed schemes see the references given in the above mentioned works.

 For tamed Euler--Maruyama schemes applied to certain delay SDEs, we refer to \cite{KUMARSA} and the references cited therein.
 An Euler--Maruyama type scheme for the approximation of delay McKean--Vlasov SDEs was introduced in \cite{RENWU}, but without an implementable (particle) approximation of the true measure.
 We are not aware of any published higher-order time-stepping schemes in this context, not even for globally Lipschitz continuous coefficients.
 In this work, we provide a strong convergence analysis of first order time-stepping schemes for delay McKean--Vlasov equations, possibly with super-linear drift.